contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Church assistance is intended to help members develop independence, not dependence.
 Any assistance given should strengthen members in their efforts to become self-reliant.

 When providing Church assistance, leaders follow the principles in sections [22.4.1 through 22.4.5].
-Bishoprics and clerks are encouraged to review the video “[Sacred Funds, Sacred Responsibilities].”
+Bishoprics and clerks review the video “[Sacred Funds, Sacred Responsibilities]” at least once a year.

 Principles for Providing Church Assistance